TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/HeadlinesAndSection.rst

 Syntax
 ======

-Length of underlines
+Length of Underlines
 --------------------

 The length of the underlines must at least have the length of the text.
 It may be longer, not shorter.

-Example 1: this works
+Example 1: This Works
 ~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: rest